NagyGa1/studium-intro/PITCHME.md

 Once it is done, can be saved into a <span style="color: #6f7dbc">text file</span> and <span style="color: #6f7dbc">uploaded</span> to the live environment, where it is usable <span style="color: #6f7dbc">instantly</span>.

 ---

-No redeployments!

-(...at least not with the out-of-the-box functionality)

----